saqibur/django-project-structure/README.md

 specifically for the API.
 This is where all the serializers, renderers, and views are placed.
 Therefore, the name of the app should reflect its API version

+##### `api-versioning`
+It might often be necessary to support multiple versions of an API throughout the lifetime of a project.
+Therefore, we're adding in support right from the start.

+For different API versions, we're assuming the following will change:
+- Serializers
+- Views
+- URLs
+- Services

+Whereas the `model`s will be shared.

 ### `config`
 * Contains project configuration files, including the primary URL file